What Is Type 1 Diabetes?

-When a person first has type 1 diabetes, he or she may:
+When a person first has type 1 diabetes, they may:

-eat a lot because the body is hungry for the energy it can't get from sugar
+- eat a lot because the body is hungry for the energy it can't get from sugar

-lose weight because the body starts to use fat and muscle for
+- lose weight because the body starts to use fat and muscle for fuel

 How Is Type 1 Diabetes Diagnosed?